drewbrokke/jack-cli/README.md

 # jack
-Chop through that Git log wicked fast

-**jack** is an interactive drop-in replacement for `git log`.
-It allows you to view a list of commits and "quick-look" their changes and act on them right from the command line.  `git log`'s filtering and logging flexibility is so much better than almost all GUI apps, so in most cases, this will be a much faster way to review a series of commits/changes.
+**jack** is `git log` with actions.

+It allows you call `git log` like normal, then act on that log in virtually any way you'd like.
+There are a lot of built-in commands (like pressing `space` to call `git show` on the current commit), but you can assign a **custom command** to almost any key, and **jack** will call it and pass along the info you need.

+## Why?
+`git log` is much faster and more flexible than most Git GUI apps, but I got tired of always calling `git log`, then copying the commit hash, then calling `git show` on that hash.
+I wanted an experience like "Quick Look" on macOS - one key press to see what you need, another to go back.

+After I built that, I wanted to be able to *do more*, so I added custom commands.

 ## Installation
 ```
 npm i -g jack-cli
 ```

+**jack** currently requires node version 4+.

 ## Usage
 ### Viewing a Git log
-Use normal `git log` syntax.  **jack** just calls `git log` and passes all arguments.
+Just use `jack` instead of `git log`!
+Since **jack** calls `git log` and passes in all the arguments, you don't have to learn a new syntax.
 ```
 jack